 For the 2015 season we will not be producing a printed calendar booklet, instead we will be making two versions of the calendar available for download.

-The traditional calendar booklet will be produced entirely as a PDF file for download.
+The traditional calendar booklet has been produced entirely as a PDF file for download.
 PDF can be displayed on computers, tablets and handheld devices, is searchable and still preserves the look, feel and formatting of the traditional document.
 The whole document can be printed, or selectively just sections or pages of interest.

 Additionally the data will be provided in a spreadsheet compatible format.
 This allows for viewing in applications such as Excel or OpenOffice, but is easier for filtering and searching (ie. when is the next 600 prior to the end of qualifying period of PBP).